Midnight Hole NC – Great Smoky Mountain National Park

 Next to the parking lot is a really nice picnic area next to Big Creek.
 This is a great place for families with younger children, as the water is a great depth for wading and splashing.

 Big Creek Trail is an old railroad grade that was used to haul timber and lumber during the logging boom, prior to the area becoming a national park.
-Horses are allowed on the trail, and while we haven't seen any the times we've been there, I would recommend watching where you step, just in case!
+Horses are allowed on the trail, and while we haven't seen any the times we've been there, we would recommend watching where you step, just in case!

 Mouse Creek Falls